The Playwright tool is becoming more popular in the market. It supports multiple operating systems, various languages, and browsers.

 await page.getByRole('checkbox').setChecked(true)

-Specific use cases depending on the particular element:
+Specific use cases depending on the particular multiple elements:

 //Check the checkbox